Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning

 \subsection{Continual Learning}

-Continual learning research has witnessed significant advancements in recent years, resulting in the development of three main categories of approaches: rehearsal-based, regularization-based, and architecture-based.
-Rehearsal-based methods store previous task exemplars or generate fake exemplars using generative models to combat catastrophic forgetting. iCaRL~\cite{rebuffi2017icarl} combines exemplar rehearsal with knowledge distillation, UCIR~\cite{hou2019learning} addresses classification bias through normalization, and WA~\cite{zhao2020maintaining} ensures consistency in weight vector norms between old and new classes.
-Regularization-based methods impose constraints on network parameters, with strategies such as estimating parameter importance (EWC~\cite{kirkpatrick2017overcoming}) and distilling output from old and new models (LwF~\cite{li2017learning}) to retain information about previous tasks.
-SDC~\cite{yu2020semantic} proposed compensating the feature drift to prevent forgetting on some regularization-based continual learning methods.
+Continual learning research has witnessed significant advancements in recent years, early approaches~\cite{rebuffi2017icarl, kirkpatrick2017overcoming,li2017learning,yu2020semantic,zhu2021prototype,yu2022self,liu2022long, tao2024class} can be broadly divided into three categories: rehearsal-based, regularization-based, and architecture-based.
+Rehearsal-based methods store previous task exemplars or generate fake exemplars using generative models to combat catastrophic forgetting. iCaRL~\cite{rebuffi2017icarl} combined exemplar rehearsal with knowledge distillation, UCIR~\cite{hou2019learning} addressed classification bias through normalization, and WA~\cite{zhao2020maintaining} ensured consistency in weight vector norms between old and new classes.
+Regularization-based methods impose constraints on network parameters, with strategies such as estimating parameter importance (EWC~\cite{kirkpatrick2017overcoming}) and distilling output~\cite{hinton2015distilling, yu2019learning} from old and new models (LwF~\cite{li2017learning}) to retain information about previous tasks.
+SDC~\cite{yu2020semantic} proposed compensating the feature drift to prevent forgetting.
 Architecture-based methods assign specified parameters to tasks or dynamically expand the network architecture.
-HAT~\cite{serra2018overcoming} blocks and activates specific parts for old tasks, while DER~\cite{yan2021dynamically} utilizes task-specific feature extractors and tackles parameter growth through pruning.
-Transformer-based continual learning paradigms, like DyTox~\cite{douillard2022dytox}, utilize shared self-attention layers and task-specific tokens to achieve task-specialized embeddings. ~\cite{zhai2023masked} proposed to apply Masked Autoencoders (MAEs) for continual learning and introduced a bilateral MAE framework that integrates learning from both image-level and embedding-level. ~\cite{zhai2024fine} proposed to adaptively assign distillation loss weights by evaluating the relevance of each patch to the current task.
+HAT~\cite{serra2018overcoming} blocked and activated specific parts for old tasks, while DER~\cite{yan2021dynamically} utilized task-specific feature extractors and tackles parameter growth through pruning.
+Transformer-based continual learning paradigms, like DyTox~\cite{douillard2022dytox}, utilized shared self-attention layers and task-specific tokens to achieve task-specialized embeddings.
+CMAE~\cite{zhai2023masked} proposed to apply Masked Autoencoders (MAEs) for continual learning and introduced a bilateral MAE framework that integrates learning from both image-level and embedding-level.
+FKSR~\cite{zhai2024fine} proposed to adaptively assign distillation loss weights by evaluating the relevance of each patch to the current task.